 Academic Integrity Policy

-The Ashland University community strives to model leadership which is based upon Judeo-Christian beliefs and virtues which will encourage, develop, and sustain men and women of character to serve their professions, their communities, and the world.
-As members of Ashland University, students hold themselves to the highest standards of academic, personal, and social integrity.
+The Ashland University community strives to model leadership which is based upon Christian beliefs and virtues that will encourage, develop, and sustain men and women of character to serve their professions, their communities, and the world (AU Statement on Ethical Leadership).
+As members of Ashland University, students hold themselves to the highest standards of academic, personal, and social integrity (Ashland University Campus Creed).
 In keeping with the Ashland University commitment to the highest standards of academic, personal, and social integrity, students are expected to abide by the academic integrity standards outlined in this policy.

 SECTION 1.
 PURPOSE

 SECTION 2.
-CONDUCT WHICH VIOLATES ACADEMIC INTEGRITY-ACADEMIC DISHONESTY
+CONDUCT THAT VIOLATES ACADEMIC INTEGRITY-ACADEMIC DISHONESTY

-Ashland University expects each student to advance the University's mission by furthering an environment that is both challenging and supportive.
+Ashland University expects each student to advance the University’s mission by furthering an environment that is both challenging and supportive.
 In such an environment a student will neither seek nor offer improper assistance.
 All students have an obligation to be forthright in their academic endeavors and to respect ethical standards.
-The work that one submits for academic evaluation must be his/her own, unless an instructor expressly permits certain types of collaboration.
-Academic integrity requires that each student will use his/her own capabilities to achieve his/her fullest potential and will neither offer nor accept aid that is not in keeping with regularly accepted standards of academic integrity.
+The work that one submits for academic evaluation must be his or her own, unless an instructor expressly permits certain types of collaboration.
+Academic integrity requires that each student will use his or her own capabilities to achieve his or her fullest potential and will neither offer nor accept aid that is not in keeping with regularly accepted standards of academic integrity.
 Failure to conform to this conduct shall constitute academic dishonesty.

 SECTION 3.
 FORMS OF ACADEMIC DISHONESTY